-Holland Hall’s Fourth and Fifth Grade program provides a safe place for students to develop the necessary tools for success in the Middle School.
-While there is a common “Homeroom” time, most of the day sees the students moving between the four academic classes during fifty-minute periods.
-As the expectations for homework increase, teachers emphasize students’ organization and management of time and materials.
+Holland Hall’s 4th and 5th Grade programs provide the necessary tools for success in the Middle School.
+Homeroom teachers serve as an advisor to facilitate students’ academic and social/emotional growth.
+As the expectations for homework increase, teachers emphasize organization and management of time and materials.

-ENRICHMENT PROGRAMS are important components of our Fourth and Fifth Grade curriculum.
-They include Music, Visual Arts, Drama, Spanish, and Religious Education.
+Enrichment programs are important components of our 4th and 5th Grade curriculum.
+They include Music, Drama, Visual Arts, Foreign Language, Library, Technology, and Religious Education.
 Students also participate in Physical Education daily.
-Student Leadership and Dutch Buzz, the student newspaper, meet once every week as extra-curriculars.
-Before and after school programs are also available.

-SPECIAL EVENTS include Outdoor Day, Engineering Fair, Field Day, B.E.A.R.
-(Be Enthusiastic About Reading) Night, writing and delivering of books to Crosstown Learning Center, trips to the Omniplex (OKC) and Tulsa Zoo, America Day, the Archaelogical Dig, the Mind That’s Mine Fair, the Fourth/Fifth Grade Track Meet, and cultural field trips including the Gilcrease Museum and the Oxley Nature Center.
+Outdoor Day, Field Day, B.E.A.R.
+(Be Enthusiastic About Reading) Night, writing and delivering of books to Crosstown Learning Center, Living Museum, Bird Festival, trips to the Oklahoma Science Museum (OKC) and Tulsa Zoo, America Day, the Sakawa/Wanata Track Meets, Engineering Fair, Field Day, School Out of Doors, the Brain Fair, and multiple service learning trips.